kubermatic/docs/content/kubermatic/master/installation/install_kkp_on_node/_index.en.md

 enableToc = true
 +++

+## Use Cases

+**Resource constraint**: In some cases, you will have one/single server/VM and would like to manage the workload with k8s.
+Follow this guide, when you want to build your k8s environment considering the resource constraint.

 This chapter will guide you through the KKP Master setup on a single master/worker k8s node using Kubeone.
 Here, we are leveraging the kubeone addons capability for quick installation of KKP.

 In this **Get Started with KKP** guide, we will be using AWS Cloud as our underlying infrastructure and KKP release v2.18.4.